tomas-fryza/arduino-slotcar/install/README.md

    ;
    ```

-5. Run Git Bash, create a home folder for local repository, and clone this repo
+5. Run Git Bash, create a home folder for local repository, and clone this repo:

    ```bash
    cd d:/Documents/